 For more information, contact Dr. Amy Sheldon.

-This laboratory occupies ISC 133 and includes three GIS workstations (Dell PCs with dual processors) and an Xplore Tablet PC and docking station.
-Each PC runs Windows XP and has software available for word processing, graphic design and presentation, data analysis, spatial analyis, and GIS.
-The GISs used on these computers are ArcView 3.2 and ArcGIS 9.3 with numerous extensions.
+This laboratory occupies ISC 236 and includes 25 GIS workstations (hp Desktop PCs).
+Each PC runs Windows 8 and has software available for word processing, graphic design and presentation, data analysis, spatial analysis, and GIS.
+The GISs used on these computers are ENVI (for remote sensing) and ArcGIS 10.2 with numerous extensions.

 The laboratory has space for 25 students and is equipped with presentation technology.
 Faculty and students use this lab for GIS applications in geology, running specific software for geophysics applications, graphic design, and preparing presentations.